RIAEvangelist/strong-type/README.md

 ## Strongly Typed native JS without a hard requirement for translpiling.

-What typescript should have been. `strong-type` will also work in typescript.
+What TypeScript should have been. `strong-type` will also work in TypeScript.

 Type checking module for anywhere javascript can run ES6 modules.
 This includes node, electron and the browsers.
 Fully isomorphic.
-Unlike other solutions like typescript, `strong-type` works natively and does not require transpiling or bundling unless you want to.
+Unlike other solutions like TypeScript, `strong-type` works natively and does not require transpiling or bundling unless you want to.
 This make it inclusive of any framework transpiled or not.

 npm strong-type info :  [See npm trends and stats for strong-type](http://npm-stat.com/charts.html?package=strong-type&author=&from=&to=)
 ![strong-type npm version](https://img.shields.io/npm/v/strong-type.svg) ![supported node version for strong-type](https://img.shields.io/node/v/strong-type.svg) ![total npm downloads for strong-type](https://img.shields.io/npm/dt/strong-type.svg) ![monthly npm downloads for strong-type](https://img.shields.io/npm/dm/strong-type.svg) ![npm licence for strong-type](https://img.shields.io/npm/l/strong-type.svg)